tomfinitely/block-zapper/readme.txt

 7. Clean blocks with only selected properties removed

 == Changelog ==

+= 0.3.2 =
+* WARNING: Added clear warnings about not storing important data in Block Zapper blocks
+* DOCUMENTATION: Enhanced usage instructions with data storage warnings
+* FAQ: Added specific FAQ about data storage limitations
+* TIPS: Added reminder about styling cleanup purpose only
+* ICON: Updated block icon to custom SVG with container and lightning bolt design for better visual representation
+* UPDATED: Documentation to clarify Block Zapper's intended use case
+* ENHANCED: Moved warning to top of description and usage sections for better visibility

 = 0.3.1 =
 * ENHANCED: Full accessibility support with ARIA labels and screen reader compatibility